cept73/digiid-js/README.md

-# DigiID
+# Digi-ID

-This is the javascript implementation of the DigiID authentication protocol.
+This is the javascript implementation of the Digi-ID Open Authentication protocol.
-Checkout the original Ruby version at https://github.com/digiid/digiid-ruby

-Basically, what the module does is build a message challenge and verifying the signature.
+Basically, this module builds a message challenge and then verifies the signature.

 ## Installation